seandmill/NutriByte/PRODUCTION_DOCUMENTATION.md

 - **Mocking**: Implementation of mocks for external dependencies
 - **CI Integration**: Tests automatically run as part of the deployment pipeline

+### 7. CSV Export

+Allow users to export their food logs and analytics data to a CSV file:

+- **Export Format**: CSV format with columns for date, food name, serving size, and nutrition information
+- **Export Functionality**: Export functionality is available in the analytics dashboard
+- **Export Trigger**: Export functionality is triggered by a button click

 ## Interactive Features

 ### 1. Cluster Dashboard